Feel free to reuse the below policy after your attorney & medical experts review and adapt to your particular situation.

 Actively encourage sick employees to stay home:

-- Employees who have symptoms (i.e., fever, cough, or shortness of breath) should notify their supervisor and stay home.
+- Employees who have symptoms (i.e., fever, cough, or shortness of breath) should notify their supervisor and stay home until they are no longer ill.

 - Sick employees should follow CDC-recommended steps.
 Employees should not return to work until the criteria to discontinue home isolation are met, in consultation with healthcare providers and state and local health departments.